 - You do not save any money by paying more to the personal loan unless you opt to reduce the tenure of your loan from the outset.

 Anything else I should know?

 - Interest rates: Personal loan interest rates are lower than credit cards but higher than home or car loans.
-They are usually in the region of 8% and up.
+They are usually in the region of 8% and up, though some special types of loans like the BSN personal loan for government servants are noticeably lower.
 Express loans (where money is given to you within 24 hours) can cost up to 20% in interest.
 Personal loan interest rates are usually calculated on a fixed basis (calculated based on the amount borrowed and not the balance at the end of each month/year).